 4. There are Countless Styles

 While wood decks do come with various design options, you’ll get much more with concrete patios.
 With concrete, you can choose from a variety of hues.
 These range from traditional gray to terracotta.
+There are benefits of venetian plaster.
 Besides this, many concrete contractors offer stamping patterns that can be applied.
 This can make the patio look as if it was made of brick or to show off a unique art design.

 5. They Increase Home Value